qwezarty/sunny-bay/README.md

 ## How to run the code

-To clone and run the repository, you'll need Git and Node.js(integrate with npm) installed on your computer.
+To clone and run the repository, Git and Node.js(integrate with npm) should be installed.

 You can run the command line below on Mac/Linux:

 ``` bash
 # clone this repository